TejashwiniVadeghar/My-Projects/README.md

 ## CAB HIRING APPLICATION -  Software Engineering Project
 (Jan 28th ,2020 – June 4th ,2020)
-Team: Tejashwini Vadeghar, Smitha Sree, Pranavi M, Srijan, Tejash, Kaushik Reddy A web application where a user can login and book a cab, manage profile, and have a safe and reliable journey by just making a few clicks, with great offers through Promo codes and easy payment digitally or by cash.
+Team: Tejashwini Vadeghar, Smitha Sree, Pranavi M, Srijan, Tejash, Kaushik Reddy
+Description: A web application where a user can login and book a cab, manage profile, and have a safe and reliable journey by just making a few clicks, with great offers through Promo codes and easy payment digitally or by cash.
 The user can also view the rental payment history.

 ## Temperature Based Fan Speed Control - IOT Project